 If there is one piece of advice I will freely give to other recurrent UTI sufferers, it’s that knowledge is the key to recovery.

-Learn everything you can about why UTIs can become recurrent, and how your overall health can prevent you from getting well.
+Learn everything you can about why UTIs can become recurrent, other causes of lower urinary tract symptoms, and how your overall health can prevent you from getting well.
 Hopefully, my story will help.

 My First UTI Gave No Hint Of The Recurrent Urinary Tract Infections Ahead